Galieve/benchbase-histories/README.md

 ### First and Second Experiment: Session and Transaction Scalability

 The following commands shall be run for obtaining their correspondent outcome.
-As in the smoke test, the result of the execution can be found in the folder `results/testFiles`.

 ```
 bash artifact-scripts/session-scalability.sh